molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 # Restore 1B records of Demo Data from S3
 In order to use FeatureBase, you’ll need data!
-In a real-life situation, the Molecula team will provide guided onboarding and data modeling for our organization’s data.
+In a real-life situation, the FeatureBase team will provide guided onboarding and data modeling for our organization’s data.
 In this exercise, we’ll be working with curated demo data to showcase the low-latency capabilities of FeatureBase.
 Instructions to load the demo data are laid out below.

 First, download the demo dataset from S3 using by clicking [this link](https://se-public-datasets.s3.us-east-2.amazonaws.com/cseg0_backup.tar.gz)